Ne Win: Military coup of 1962

 On 2 March 1962, Ne Win again seized power in a coup d'état.
-He became head of state as Chairman of the Union Revolutionary Council and also Prime Minister.
+He became head of state as Chairman of the Union Revolutionary Council and also Prime Minister and Minister of Defense.
 The coup was characterized as "bloodless" by the world's media.
 Declaring that "parliamentary democracy was not suitable for Burma," the new regime suspended the constitution and dissolved the legislature.

 Following riots at Rangoon University in July 1962, troops were sent to restore order.
 They fired on protesters and destroyed the student union building.

-Shortly afterward, around 8 pm local time, Ne Win addressed the nation in a five-minute radio speech which concluded with the statement: "if these disturbances were made to challenge us, I have to declare that we will fight sword with sword and spear with spear".
+Shortly afterward, around 8 pm local time, Ne Win addressed the nation in a five-minute radio speech which concluded with the statement: "If these disturbances were made to challenge us, I have to declare that we will fight sword with sword and spear with spear".
 On 13 July 1962, less than a week after the speech, Ne Win left for Austria, Switzerland and the United Kingdom "for a medical check up".
 All universities were closed for more than two years until September 1964.

-In 1988, 26 years later, Ne Win denied involvement in the dynamiting of the Student Union building, stating that his deputy Brigadier Aung Gyi — who by that time had fallen out with Ne Win and been dismissed — had given the order and that he had to take responsibility as a "revolutionary leader" by giving the sword with sword and spear with spear speech.
+In 1988, 26 years later, Ne Win denied involvement in the dynamiting of the Student Union building, stating that his deputy Brigadier Aung Gyi – who by that time had fallen out with Ne Win and been dismissed – had given the order and that he had to take responsibility as a "revolutionary leader" by giving the sword with sword and spear with spear speech.